na-na-hi/renget/archive/dft79.md

 A card game featuring every character ever in every form ever made in the franchise.
 ###News
-- Next Set: MM1
+- Next Set: MM3 for March
 - Meteor Mission announced: Ozotto is the Main Villain
 - Ozotto is looking to absorb gods and has absorbed Earth
-- Arcade missions and Campaign set based on the Buu arc
+- Arcade missions and Campaign set based on various DBZ movies
-- Blood of the Saiyan set based on Legends (Broly, SS Goku/Vegeta/Trunks, SS2 Teen Gohan, SS3 Gotenks, SSB Vegito, and SS Gogeta)
+- Promo Campaign UR and SEC (MM3-071 Goku and MM3-SEC4 Broly)
-- More Dramatic Art reprints (Switch Goku/Teen Gohan ASEC and Adult Trunks)
+- More Dramatic Art reprints (Ginyu and SS Goku)
 ###Useful Information
 - Database: https://www.carddass.com/dbh/sdbh_bm/cardlist/